daaronr/micro-giving-pub/osborne_rubinstein_notes/osborne_discuss_britt.md

 - In undergraduate economics, when we assigned a utility function to the individual, this usually allowed us to solve for her unique maximising choice (how much of each good she would purchase) for any budget constraint.
 We might think of this as her 'multi-valued demand function'.
 (Although there were also cases in which there was more than one choice that lead to the same utility, e.g., where two goods were perfect substitutes and the prices were set equal to the constant MRS).

 **Britt: Hmmmmmmm....
 I am wondering what does this 'multi-valued demand function' represent?
-Is it the individua**
+Is it possible if you can give an example?**

 - They are being formal and precise here.
 This will allow them to explore a broader set of models and situations.
 E.g., there may be a 'choice function' that does not result from 'constrained utility maximisation' (and could not be expressed in terms of constrained utility maximisation).
 This is particularly relevant for behavioral economics.

+Britt: Yes, I think the language they use is very formal whi
 \

 Formal problem for a utility maximiser: